Who is the ‘Ghost of Kyiv’?

 A number of videos posted to Twitter showed a jet soaring through the sky, amid speculation the pilot downed six Russian planes on the first day of Vladimir Putin’s war with Ukraine.

-A photo purporting to show the MiG-29 fighter pilot was tweeted on Friday by former Ukrainian President Petro Poroshenko, adding to speculation the exploits might be true.
+A photo purporting to show the MiG-29 fighter pilot was tweeted on Friday by former Ukrainian president Petro Poroshenko, adding to speculation the exploits might be true.

 The Ukrainian Ministry of Defence has also seized on rumours of the flyer’s heroics and tweeted an image of a MiG-29 as part of a post reporting that retired pilots were returning to the air force.